ethanmb7/walletboy/README.md

 #### Not seeing the dev folder?

 - Do you have a stale node process running?
 Try to kill it all: `killall -9 node` and start over
-- Try running `yarn start` from within `packages/app-extension` while running `yarn start` from root.
+- Try running `npm kurulumu` from within `packages/app-extension` while running `yarn start` from root.
 This should work.

 ### Optionally install the built extension